NCEAS/eml/docs/eml-semantic-annotations-primer.md

 #### Example 4: `annotations` element annotation

+All the annotations for a resource can be group together under an `annotations` element.
+If you use this construct, each annotation must have its subject specifically identified with a `references` attribute that points to the subject's id.
+The group of annotations must be placed TO DO< WHERE IN DOC?

 Example 4 contains 3 different annotations.
-For the first annotation, the subject of the semantic triple is the `dataTable` element with the `id` attribute "CDF-biodiv-table".
-Notice that the annotation has a `references` attribute that points to the subject id.
-The object property of the triple is "http://purl.obolibrary.org/obo/IAO_0000136".
-Finally, the value (object) in the semantic triple is "http://purl.obolibrary.org/obo/ENVO_01000177", which resolves to the "grassland biome" term in the EnvO ontology (http://www.obofoundry.org/ontology/envo.html).
-Taken together, the first semantic statement could be read as "the dataTable with the id 'CDR-biodiv-table' is about grassland biome(s)".
+In the first, the subject is the `dataTable` element with the `id` attribute "CDF-biodiv-table".
+It's semantic statement can be read as "the dataTable with the id 'CDR-biodiv-table' is about grassland biome(s)".
+And the annotation components are analagous to Examples 2 above, again referencing terms in [IAO](#iao) and [ENVO](#envo).

-The second annotation has as its subject the `creator` element that has the id "adam.shepherd", the object property "http://www.w3.org/1999/02/22-rdf-syntax-ns#type" and the value (object) "https://schema.org/Person".
+The second and third annotations both have an individual their subjects -- the `creator` element that has the id "adam.shepherd".

-This statement can be interpreted as "'adam.shepherd', the creator (of the dataset), is a person".
+Respectively, their semantic statements can be read as

+-  "'adam.shepherd', the creator (of the dataset), is a person".
-The third annotation also has as its subject the `creator` element that has the id "adam.shepherd".
-The object property is "https://schema.org/memberOf" and the object (value) is "https://doi.org/10.17616/R37P4C".
-This statement can be read as "'adam.shepherd', the creator (of the dataset), is a member of BCO-DMO".
+-  "'adam.shepherd', the creator (of the dataset), is a member of BCO-DMO".

+The ontologies used for adam.shepherd are

+- in the second annotation
+    - `propertyURI` : an RDF built-in type, "is a"  (as in, `the subject is an instance of a class`)
+    - `valueURI` : schema.org's concept of a "person"
+- third annotation
+    - `propertyURI` : another schema.org concept for a relationship, "is a member of"
+    - `valueURI` : the DOI for an organization, BCO-DMO

 ```xml